ChristaEngel/datasciencecoursera/README.md

 # datasciencecoursera
-This is where I'll store course project information
+This repo is where I'll store course project information